MacTynow/curly-octo-doodle/README.md

 ## Deployment

 Run `make` to start the cluster, provision the namespaces and deploy ArgoCD and its workflows.
-In order to access the ArgoCD UI, run `make tunnel` and open the link in your browser using the credentials displayed in the terminal.

 If you'd like to check that the services are running and serving traffic properly, run:
 - `kubectl port-forward service/nginx-app -n stg-internal 8081:8080` for staging